-In Auckland, police tends to decrease the number of pickpockets and they are doing it successfully, but still you need to be vigilant at places frequently visited by tourists and watch your belongings.
+In Auckland, police tend to decrease the number of pickpockets and they are doing it successfully, but still, you need to be vigilant at places frequently visited by tourists and watch your belongings.

 NATURAL DISASTERS RISK : MEDIUM

 Auckland is prone to strong earthquakes.
-Volcanoes are in active phase and volcanic eruptions may take place frequently.
+Volcanoes are an inactive phase and volcanic eruptions may take place frequently.
 New Zealand’s entire coastline is at risk of a tsunami, so travelers need to follow the weather forecast and be prepared in case any of the hazards happen.